Consumer medicine information

 If you are not sure whether you should start using this medicine, talk to your doctor.

-Some medicines and FORTEO may interfere with each other, e.g.
+Some medicines and FORTEO may interfere with each other.
+These include:

-• Digoxin (medicine used to treat heart failure).
+• Digoxin, a medicine used to treat heart failure.

 These medicines may be affected by FORTEO or may affect how well it works.
 You may need different amounts of your medicines or you may need to use different medicines.

-You can take calcium or vitamin D supplements (or both) while you are using your medicine.
+You can take calcium or vitamin D supplements (or both) while you are using FORTEO if your diet does not provide enough.
 You should discuss with your doctor how much calcium and vitamin D to take each day.

 How much to use